New contact centre opening times

-All the other benefits (known as ‘non means tested’) continue, including contribution based JSA, contributory Employment and Support Allowance, disability benefits like Personal Independence Payment, pension age benefits, Child Benefit and many others.
-For more information, see 'other benefits' below and benefits information
+All the other benefits (known as ‘non means tested’) continue, including contribution based JSA which becomes 'New Style JSA', contributory Employment and Support Allowance (ESA), which becomes 'New Style ESA', disability benefits like Personal Independence Payment, pension age benefits, Child Benefit and many others.
+For more details, see 'other benefits' below and benefits information

 'Full service' Universal Credit has now been rolled out across the whole country.

 'Full service' Universal Credit fully replaces the above six ‘legacy benefits’ and the reasons for getting them.
 The general idea is that once in a Universal Credit area, apart from some exceptions, you cannot make a new claim for any of those six ‘legacy benefits’.
 Once on Universal Credit you cannot normally return to the 'legacy benefits.'
 In fact, once you make a claim for Universal Credit, you are not able to claim a 'legacy benefit'.

 This 'full service' Universal Credit is also known as 'digital full service'.
 To avoid confusion, we call it simply 'Universal Credit'.